Moscow, Kyiv trade blame for strikes endangering truce efforts

 "The Kyiv regime, while continuing to damage Russia's civilian energy infrastructure, is actually doing everything it can to disrupt the Russian-American agreements," it wrote.

-Moscow insists the 30-day truce has been in effect since Mar 18, but the monitoring of it is unclear and both the US and Russia have issued contradictory statements.
+Moscow says the 30-day truce has been in effect since March 18, but the monitoring of it is unclear and both the United States and Russia have issued contradictory statements.

 "DRAGGING THEIR FEET"

-The US said Moscow and Kyiv had only agreed to "develop measures" towards an energy truce.
-A communications advisor for Zelensky said late Tuesday that Russian forces had struck Ukrainian energy sites eight times since Putin's order.
+The United States said Moscow and Kyiv had agreed only to "develop measures" towards an energy truce.
+A communications advisor for Zelenskyy said late Tuesday that Russian forces had struck Ukrainian energy sites eight times since Putin's order.

 Trump's aim to hastily end the war has raised fears in Ukraine that it could be forced into ceding some of the 20 percent of its territory that Russia occupies, or that a US deal might not come with deterrents that would stop Russia from attacking again.

-Zelensky and officials in Kyiv have claimed repeatedly that Moscow does in fact not want peace and is only seeking to continue advancing across the front line.
+Zelenskyy and officials in Kyiv have claimed repeatedly that Moscow does in fact not want peace and is seeking only to continue advancing across the front line.

+In a press conference in Kyiv on Wednesday, Foreign Minister Andriy Sybiga said Ukraine had "proven" it was not standing in the way of peace.

+"Now Russia has to demonstrate through concrete actions - not manipulations - its real desire to end the war.
+Otherwise, it will be necessary to increase pressure on Moscow," he said.

-Trump in an interview Tuesday conceded that "it could be they're dragging their feet", referring to Russia, adding that: "I think Russia would like to see it end, and I think Zelensky would like to see it end at this point."
+Trump conceded in an interview Tuesday that "it could be they're dragging their feet", referring to Russia, adding that: "I think Russia would like to see it end, and I think Zelenskyy would like to see it end at this point."

 Germany urged Russia on Wednesday to agree to a ceasefire without conditions.